daniel86/regen/README.md

 CMake supports some default parameters for compiler and build path setup, consider the CMake documentations for those arguments.
-Following you can find a list of `cmake` arguments with special handling in the CMake build files:
+Following you can find a list of `cmake` arguments with special handling in the `regen` build files:

 | Argument                | Default | Description                                                                                         |
 |-------------------------|---------|-----------------------------------------------------------------------------------------------------|